MihirMishra23/LLM-Collectives-Profiler/README.md

 bash multinode_trainer.slurm
 ```

 The default behavior is to run with the NCCL communication backend.
 If you want to run with the GLOO communication backend, add the following flag to the previous command ` --comm.backend gloo`.
+Alternatively, you can modify the [comm] section of the toml file (see llama3_8b.toml for reference).

 ## Extract the metrics
 cd to the root of this repo and run `python nsys_analyzer.py <profile_dir> --config <config_file>`

-For me, this command looked as follows:
+For example:
-`python nsys_analyzer.py $PSCRATCH/torchtitan_outputs/profile_trace/llama3_8B_dp1_tp1_ngpu8/iteration_10/ --config torchtitan/torchtitan/models/llama3/train_configs/llama3_8b.toml `
+`python nsys_analyzer.py ./torchtitan/outputs/profile_trace/llama3_8B_dp8_tp1_ngpu8/iteration_10/ --config ./torchtitan/torchtitan/models/llama3/train_configs/llama3_8b.toml`

 ## Notes:
 - On a successful run the last message should be `Process group destroyed` — this is not an error.